jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

-For simple text, if you do not specify any justification the text will be centred.
+For simple text, if you do not specify any justification the text will be centered.
 However, you must prefix the text with ``&C`` if you specify a font name or any other formatting::

     worksheet.set_header('Hello')